 National and International Support

 Grace goes beyond the Chicagoland area to provide hope to people and organizations throughout the country and across the world.
 Some of the National and International Missions Grace supports are:

 Teens (9th-12th grade), college students and adults of the community are invited to travel with us to another state for a week each summer to work with communities in need through our "Side-by-Side" Youth Summer Missions program.

 The Russian Initiative is an ongoing relationship with two Russian United Methodist in Volgograd, Russia since 2008.
 We regularly Skype with our two UM pastors: Vladmir Ilyukhin of Hope Church and Valeri Patkevitch of Transfiguration Church.
-Visit (www.peopleofgrace.org/russian-initiative) to learn more about the history of grace Church in Russia, past and future trips to Russia and the difficult situation of spreading the gospel in Russia.
+Click here to learn more about the history of Grace Church in Russia, past and future trips to Russia, and the difficult situation of spreading the gospel in Russia.

 Adults are welcome to join us in Maua and Meru, Kenya, where members of Grace and the community team up to assist in building an AIDS orphan home, improving local hospital conditions, helping African school children, and other projects.

-Our United Methodist Women, who sponsor several major fundraisers throughout the year, donate 100% of their proceeds to local, national and international missions.
+Our United Women in Faith, who sponsor several major fundraisers throughout the year, donate 100% of their proceeds to local, national, and international missions.